Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Supplies a LazyData facility for packages which have data sets but do not provide LazyData: true.
 A single function is is included, requireData, which is a drop-in replacement for base::require, but carrying the additional functionality.
 By default, it suppresses package startup messages as well.
 See argument 'reallyQuitely'.

-dbw — by Hiroto Katsumata, 10 months ago
+dbw — by Hiroto Katsumata, a year ago

 Doubly Robust Distribution Balancing Weighting Estimation